United Kingdom enterprise law: Electricity and energy

 Two main strategies have pushed a transition to renewable power.
 First, under the Electricity Act 1989 sections 32-32M, the Secretary of State was able to place renewables obligations on energy generating companies.
-Large electricity generating companies (i.e. the big six, British Gas, EDF, E.ON, nPower, Scottish Power and SSE) had to buy fixed percentages of "Renewable Obligation Certificates" from renewable generators if they did not meet set quotas in their own electricity generators.
+Large electricity generating companies (i.e. the big six, British Gas, EDF, E.ON, nPower, ScottishPower and SSE) had to buy fixed percentages of "Renewable Obligation Certificates" from renewable generators if they did not meet set quotas in their own electricity generators.
 This encouraged significant investment in wind and solar farms, although the Energy Act 2013 enabled the scheme to be closed to new installations over 5 MW capacity in 2015 and all in 2017.
-In Solar Century Holdings Ltd v SS for Energy and Climate Change a group of solar companies challenged the closure decision by judicial review.
+In Solar Century Holdings Ltd v Secretary of State for Energy and Climate Change a group of solar companies challenged the closure decision by judicial review.
 Solar Century Ltd claimed they had a legitimate expectation from the government in its previous policy documents for "maintaining support levels".
 The Court of Appeal rejected the claim, because no unconditional promise was given.
 As a replacement, under the Energy Act 2013 sections 6–26 created a "contracts for difference" system to subsidise energy companies' investment in renewables.
 The government owned "Low Carbon Contracts Co." pays licensed energy generators money under contracts lasting, for example, 15 years, reflecting the difference between a predicted future price of electricity (a "reference price") and a predicted future price of electricity with more renewable investment (a "strike price").
 The LCCC gets its money from a levy on the energy companies, which pass costs onto consumers.
 This system was apparently seen by the government as preferable to direct investment by taxing polluters' profits.
 The second strategy to boost renewables was the Energy Act 2008's "feed-in tariff".
 Electricity produced with renewables has to be paid a certain price by electricity companies: a "generation" rate (even if the producer uses the energy itself) and an "export" rate (when the producer sells to the grid).
 In PreussenElektra AG v Schleswag AG a large energy company (now part of E.ON) challenged a similar scheme in Germany.
 It argued that the feed-in tariff operated like a tax to subsidise renewable energy companies, since non-renewable energy companies passed the costs on, and so should be considered an unlawful state aid, contrary to TFEU article 107.
 The Court of Justice rejected the argument, holding that the redistributive effects were inherent in the scheme, as indeed they are in any change to private law.
 Since then, feed-in tariffs have been considerably successful at promoting small scale electricity production by homes and business, and solar and wind in general.